 Once a student has been admitted to and officially selected Coastal Carolina University, the student can initiate the registration process with ADS.
-Students begin this process by completing an ADS registration form in addition to providing verifiable, disability documentation from an appropriate third-party (i.e., a treating medical provider or evaluator and including any professional and/or state registration or licensing credentials).
+Students begin this process by completing an ADS registration online process, Accommodate, here.
+In addition, the student must provide verifiable, disability documentation from an appropriate third-party (i.e., a treating medical provider or evaluator and including any professional and/or state registration or licensing credentials).

 - What type of documentation do students submit to ADS?

 Primary documentation: the student's self-report of personal experiences and academic barriers and successful accommodations, which is gathered via the registration form and during the initial set-up appointment.
 External documentation: medical or educational records, reports, and assessments created by health care providers or the educational system.

 - What happens after documentation is submitted to ADS?